-The iShares Core MSCI All Country World ex Canada Index ETF (XAW) invests in thousands of stocks around the world and captures about 99% of the “global equity opportunity” outside Canada.
+The iShares Core MSCI All Country World ex Canada Index ETF (XAW) invests in thousands of stocks worldwide, capturing about 85% of the “global equity opportunity” outside Canada.

 As an investor, this ETF simplifies the process of portfolio diversification while cutting your costs to the bare bones.

-This XAW review covers its asset holdings, performance, fees, how to buy it in Canada, and how it compares to VXC, VGRO, VEQT, and XEQT.
+This XAW review covers its asset holdings, performance, fees, how to buy it in Canada, and how it compares to similar ETFs like VXC, VGRO, VEQT, and XEQT.

 What is XAW?

 XAW or iShares Core MSCI All Country World ex Canada Index ETF is an all-stock portfolio from BlackRock Canada.

 It is designed for investors looking to own US, international, and emerging market equities and aims to replicate the performance of the MSCI ACWI ex Canada IMI Index.

 As its name suggests, XAW does not hold any Canadian stocks.